Strawberry jelly is a natural fit for many Jewish pastries.

 Don’t worry, I’m here to help.

-Because there’s so much Matzo balls you can eat during the Seder, right?
+Because there’s a limit to how many Matzo balls one person can eat during the Seder, am-I-right?

 Right… put on your favorite music in the background, and let’s get cooking.